 There are many love stories to be found in The Starless Sea and Zachary’s and Dorian’s is one of the most beautiful.
 Dorian is originally a mysterious character: Zachary isn’t sure what to make of this man who all but kidnaps him and seems knows more about Zachary than Zachary does himself.
 But there is an instant attraction between the two men, and eventually trust and friendship and even love.
 Zachary comes to rely heavily on Dorian, who also finds himself at the heart of this strange journey, and story, they’ve been placed on.

 I quickly want to mention how validating it is to have a gay main character, who even emphatically states his sexuality in the text, in a mainstream fantasy novel.
 I’m so incredibly thankful to the publishers that take chances on queer works.
 I also think it would be remiss of me not to mention the fabulous callbacks to literary giants like Donna Tartt, Sarah Waters and Sappho.
-On reflection, it’s pretty obvious that this book is super gay.

 “Strange, isn’t it?
 To love a book.
 When the words on the page become so precious that they feel like part of your own history because they are.”